matthieugomez/StringDistances.jl/README.md

 		```
 ## Evaluate vs Compare
 The function `evaluate` returns the litteral distance between two strings, with a value of 0 being completely similar.

-The function `compare` is the opposite of `evaluate`: a value of 0 means completely different and a value of 1 means completely similar.
+In contrast, the function `compare` returns a similarity score: a value of 0 means completely different and a value of 1 means completely similar.

 ```julia
 evaluate(Levenshtein(), "New York", "New York")